oslabs-beta/aditum/README.md

 *Currently on our to-do list:*

-* Better support for non-Englush/US keyboards
+* Better support for non-English/US keyboards
 * Setting the page title dynamically
-* Tests for AccessBarWithRouter that are compatible with React Hooks
+* Increased support for React Hooks in testing
-* Tests for AccessBarNoRouter

 ## License